anchousina/wind-wave_effect_on_coasts_Popov-Sovershaev/README.md

  !
 Don't forget to change the set of the rhumbs for your specific area.

 Output:
-  - Csv file containing the WWE calculated for the every coastal transect.
+  - Csv file containing the WWE calculated for every coastal transect.

-The sample files contains the data for the key site located on Crete, Greece.
+Sample files contains the data for the key site located on Crete, Greece.